AljoschaMeyer/chainable-command/readme.md

 ### Fields

-- `stdin`: A writable stream to which may be written between the `'ready'` and `'inputClosed'` events.
+- `stdin`: A writable stream to which may be written before the `'inputClosed'` event.
 Each write leads to `onInput()` being called with the written chunk and encoding.
 - `stdout`: A readable stream which may push data during the lifecycle functions.
 - `stderr`: A readable stream which may push data during the lifecycle functions.